English pronunciation

 Milestone 1: Sounds of Letters

 Most people from other countries have several letters that they are pronouncing differently.
 The common ones are: R, L, T, A, I, H, Th, V and W. Also, the vowel sounds (a, e, i, o, u) may not be clearly understood by spelling rules.
-Until these letters are pronounced clearly, there will always be some difficulty in being understood.
-It is also harder to master the rhythm of American English when individual letters are still obstacles.
+Until these letters are pronounced clearly, there will always be some difficulty.
 In lessons, it is best to choose which letters need work and achieve results on these letters first.
 A little work on rhythm can be incorpoated, but is not the focus.

 Milestone 2: Reading the Vowels

-Once you are comfortable with vowels, most people have to learn that Americans stress vowels more than consonants.
+Once you are comfortable with vowel sounds, most people have to learn that Americans stress vowels more than consonants.
 If you think about how American English sounds smooth compared to British English or certain other languages, you will see that this is true.
-This milestone is simple, but takes a lot of practice because you have to change a basic habit.
-You can achieve this by reading aloud everyday.
+This milestone is simple, but takes practice because you have to change a basic habit.
+You can achieve this by reading aloud every day.

 Milestone 3: American Rhythm

 Once you are reading the vowels you are already part-way there.
-To understand rhythm, you learn the rules about how we reduce some sounds, blend words together and stress one or two words in each long phrase.
+To understand rhythm, you learn the rules about how we reduce some sounds, blend words together and stress one or two words in each phrase.
 Reducing and blending other words causes the stressed words to stand out more.
 This needs to be practiced with both reading aloud and in practice conversation.
-This will not take a long time to master after completing Milestone 2.

 Milestone 4: Finishing Grammar

 Some people have no trouble with written grammar, but difficulty with speaking correctly.
-The common problem-points are: use of "a," "an" and "the" and use of prepositions (in, on, at, for, behind and so on).
+The common problem-points are verb tenses, use of "a," "an" and "the" and use of prepositions (in, on, at, for, behind and so on).
 Studying rules for these small words and practicing using the rules with a teacher will perfect your speaking skills.
-However, you can work on grammar throughout your pronunciation work.
-While you work on Milestone's 1-3, you can be mastering grammar.
-Then, put the finishing touches on your grammar work.
+However, you can study grammar throughout your pronunciation work.
+While you work on Milestones 1-3, you can practice by reading grammar rules and sentences aloud.

 If losing your accent troubles you because you feel detached from your culture, you can also get it back.
 After learning to speak with an American accent, you can learn other American dialects, the British accent, a Chinese accent--anything that seems fun!
 Soon you will understand that all accents are based on sound and rhythm.
 A few key sounds are pronounced differently and there is a basic rhythmic pattern to every language.
 At that point, you will know how to speak with your old accent or with your new one or with several new ones.